- Health and Dental Benefits

 - Ability to work as part of a clinical team.

-- Thorough understanding for DSM-V mental health diagnosis and treatment approachs for adults and children.
+- Thorough understanding of DSM-V mental health diagnoses and treatment approaches for adults and children.

-- Bilingual fluency a plus (Spanish, Creole) highly preferred.
+- Bilingual fluency a plus ( Spanish, Creole)

 - Prepare study materials for data collection